Lumbar Disc Desiccation at L3-L4

 Age-Related (Primary)

 This is the “gray hair of the spine.”
 Starting in the third decade, nucleus-pulposus cells lose the ability to synthesize proteoglycans—water-binding molecules that keep the disc plumped.
-Over decades, T2-MRI signal fades from bright white to charcoal gray (Pfirrmann grade III-IV), often without dramatic symptoms until cumulative structural fatigue sets in.
+Over decades, T2-MRI signal fades from bright white to charcoal gray (Pfirrmann grade III-IV), often without dramatic symptoms until cumulative structural sets in.
 Radiopaedia

 Post-Traumatic